nanobox-io/nanobox-docs/source/boxfile/intro.html.md

 ## The Boxfile Structure

 Your app is made up of services.
 Simply put, a service is a piece of your app's infrastructure tasked with a specific function.
-Each service is configured seperately in the Boxfile.
+Each service is configured separately in the Boxfile.

 Every service in your app has a service id.
 For example: web1, web2, mysql1, postgresql1, nfs1, redis1, worker1, etc. Service IDs consist of the service type and a number (web1, web2, postgresql1, mongodb2, ect.). **Service IDs are not arbitrary**.
 They define the type of the service and tie service-specific configs to actual running instances.